Click on the "Navigation" button above for a finger friendly navigation menu.

 Growing A Survival Garden

-Are you interested in growing a survival garden?
+Interested in growing your own survival garden?

 preparing for a disaster or food shortage emergency, growing your own garden is a great way to

 stock up on nutritious survival foods to add to your emergency food supply.

 If you have the space, it makes good common preparedness sense to learn all you can about growing your own organic vegetable plants to add to your food supply.